Best Open Water Swimming Destinations 2026

 If you are a pool swimmer considering your first open water experience, here is a progression:

-Month 3-4: Build up to continuous swimming of 2+ km in open water.
+Month 3–4: Build up to continuous swimming of 2+ km in open water.
 Practice feeding (drinking from a water bottle while treading water).
-Learn to draft behind another swimmer (swimming in their wake reduces energy expenditure by up to 20 percent).
+Learn to draft behind another swimmer — swimming in their wake reduces energy expenditure by up to 20 percent.

-Month 5-6: Enter your first organized open water swimming event (1-3 km).
-Experience swimming in a group, managing the start, and racing open water.
+Month 5–6: Enter your first organized open water swimming event (1–3 km).
+Experience swimming in a group, managing the start, and racing in open water.

 Month 7+: Progress to longer distances (5–10 km) and more challenging conditions (cooler water, currents, waves).
 Consider a guided swim trip to one of the destinations in this guide.

 The key psychological challenge in open water swimming is managing the disorientation.
 There are no lane lines, no black lines on the bottom, and no walls to push off.
-You navigate by lifting your head every 6-10 strokes to sight on a landmark (a building, a buoy, a point of land).
+You navigate by lifting your head every 6–10 strokes to sight on a landmark — a building, a buoy, a point of land.
 This is called sighting, and it is the fundamental skill that separates open water swimming from pool swimming.

 Safety Principles for Open Water Swimming